Insights from Generative Modeling for Neural Video Compression: Video Compression through Deep Autoregressive Modeling

-We now identify and introduce the decoding transform in the definition of the per-frame likelihood model $p(\x_t| \z_{\leq t})$ that captures several existing low-latency neural compression methods as specific instances and gives rise to the exploration of new models.
-Consider computing the reconstruction $\hatx_t$ using the forward temporal autoregressive transform of a MAF, i.e., the general case of Eq.~\ref{eq:video-compression-as-MAF},
+Having laid out the general approach for end-to-end learned video compression with sequential VAEs, we specify the per-frame likelihood model $p(\x_t| \z_{\leq t})$ by revisiting the autoregressive transform of MAF from Sec.~\ref{sec:relation-btw-maf-and-compression}. } The resulting model captures several existing low-latency neural compression methods as specific instances \cite{lu2019dvc, liu2019learned, lin2020m, lu2020content, agustsson2020scale,yang2020autoregressive} and gives rise to the exploration of new models.
+Consider computing the reconstruction $\hatx_t$ using the forward temporal autoregressive transform of a MAF as in Eq.~\ref{eq:predictive-decoding-as-MAF-generalized},

 As follows, we augment it with a latent variable $\z_t$.
-We may interpret the reconstructed $\haty_t$ as being decoded from the random variable $\z_t$ given some prior $p(\z_t)$ and a decoding transform $g_z$; additionally, $\z_t$ may enter into the computation of the shift $h_\mu$ and scale $h_\sigma$ transforms.
+We may interpret the reconstructed $\haty_t$ as being decoded from the random variable $\z_t$ given some prior $p(\z_t)$, and a decoding transform $g_z$; additionally, $\z_t$ may enter into the computation of the shift $h_\mu$ and scale $h_\sigma$ transforms.
 By combining a sequential latent variable model with temporal autoregressive transforms, we therefore arrive at the most general form of the proposed \emph{stochastic temporal autoregressive transform}:

-In this work, we only consider the common Mean Squared Error (MSE) distortion for simplicity, therefore the above decoding transform computes the mean of a diagonal Gaussian frame observation model $p(\x_t | \z_{\leq t})$, with a fixed diagonal co-variance parameterized by the desired Lagrange multiplier $\lambda$ (see explanation at the end of section \ref{sec:modeling-and-compression-with-generative-models}).
+In this work, we only consider the common Mean Squared Error (MSE) distortion for simplicity.
+Therefore the above decoding transform computes the mean of a diagonal Gaussian frame observation model $p(\x_t | \z_{\leq t})$, with a fixed diagonal co-variance parameterized by the desired Lagrange multiplier $\beta$ (see explanation at the end of section \ref{sec:relation-btw-maf-and-compression}).
 We note, however, other kinds of distortion functions such as MS-SSIM are possible, resulting in a different form of $p(\x_t | \z_{\leq t})$ parameterized by $\hatx_t$ \cite{balle2017end}.